joshbolduc/vscode-story-explorer/README.md

 ### `storyExplorer.server.external.url`

-URL of an externally launched and managed Storybook instance, used when [`storyExplorer.server.internal.enabled`](#storyexplorerserverinternalenabled) is disabled.
+URL of an externally launched and managed Storybook instance, used when [`storyExplorer.server.internal.preferExternal`](#storyexplorerserverinternalpreferexternal) is enabled or [`storyExplorer.server.internal.enabled`](#storyexplorerserverinternalenabled) is disabled.
 Defaults to `http://localhost:6006`.

 ### `storyExplorer.server.internal.behavior`